statedecoded/statedecoded-vagrant/README.md

 * From the command line run `git clone https://github.com/statedecoded/statedecoded-vagrant`
 * cd into the statedecoded-vagrant directory
-* Download the git submodules using: `git submodule init; git submodule update`
+* Download the git submodules using: `git submodule update --init`
 * Run the command `vagrant up` (This can take roughly 10 minutes or slightly longer if this is the first time)

 ### Watch puppet take care of most of the installation! (hopefully!)